dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 > [!NOTE]
 > Not only there should be no variation at the word level (i.e., no possibility for inflection), but also no variation at the syntagm/phrase level (e.g., no possibility for insertion and possibly synonymic variation).
 > A classical example is the prepositional phrase *per questo motivo*: it can be inflected (*per questi motivi*) and is not syntagmatically fixed, linguistic material can be inserted as in *per tutti questi motivi*.
-There is also some paradigmatic variation as in *per questa ragione, per questo fatto.
+There is also some paradigmatic variation as in *per questa ragione, per questo fatto*.

 #### Morphosyntactic categories: